 A man armed with a handgun attempted to rob two downtown businesses early this morning, according to Chattanooga police.

-About 20 minutes later, the same suspect walked into the McDonald's at 1117 E. Third St., displayed the gun and demanded cash.
+About 20 minutes later, the same suspect walked into the McDonald's at 1117 E. 3rd Street, displayed the gun and demanded cash.
 He left with an undisclosed amount of money, but was quickly spotted by police in a dark Buick.

 Officers cornered the vehicle in a parking lot and discovered two men inside.
 The men, 27-year-old Rodrick Smith and 36-year-old Kevin Perkins, surrendered without incident.

-Both suspects have been charged with aggravated robbery, felony evading, attempted aggravated robbery, and two counts of criminal conspiracy.
+Both suspects will be charged with aggravated robbery, felony evading, attempted aggravated robbery, and two counts of criminal conspiracy.